I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfiorequest2-getcreateparametersex.md

 For more information, see <a href="https://msdn.microsoft.com/1ba1fdcf-99bd-44e3-adbf-5dc93a790900">Obtaining Parameters for I/O Requests</a>.

-The following code example shows how an <a href="https://msdn.microsoft.com/library/windows/hardware/ff556841">IQueueCallbackCreate::OnCreateFile</a> callback function can obtain the <a href="..\wudfddi\nn-wudfddi-iwdfiorequest2.md">IWDFIoRequest2</a> interface and then call <b>GetCreateParametersEx</b>.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |